frederikprijck/blog.kwintenp/_posts/2017-09-08-code-formatting-with-rxjs.md

 }
 ```

 We create an observable by using the `combineLatest` operator.
 But before we do so, the `data$` and `data2$` streams are transformed.
 You could say we are working with nested streams.
 And even though, the operators are aligned perfectly and there are no functions that are longer than one line, it still feels weird.
-Lets see how we might be able to make it better:
+Let's see how we might be able to make it better:

 ```typescript
 private data$: Observable<Array<Data>>;